 § 81.
-Furnishing List of Voters Requesting Absentee Ballots to Precincts.
+Furnishing List of Voters Requesting Absentee Ballots to at Precincts.

 The Election Commission shall compile and provide a list of all voters who requested an absentee ballot to each precinct within their chosen district, together with other election materials and equipment.
+Voters who have requested Absentee ballots, will be identified by the statement "Absentee Ballot Requested" in the signature line in the Precinct Voters Signature Book.